 - overlaps between subsequent index pages.
 The duplicate shows are normally removed automatically by the program, but only if the remaining of the pages are in the normal 'starttime' ascending order.
 If not, one can use the command cleanup(removeduplicates), see 4.6.4.6.1 Cleanup with argument removeduplicates - multi day index pages with an order of fixed timeframes (in which more that one show can start), spread over the days in a regular pattern.
 Here the command substring(type=element)|start length/repeat can be used to rearrange the timeframes and the shows in it.
 See 4.6.4.3 Substring - fully random or reverse order of the shows in the index page.
 Use the command sort(ascending/descending,string/integer).
-See 4.6.4.9 Sort - a mix of index shows of different channels.
+See 4.6.4.9 Sort - o a mix of index shows of different channels.
 Use the command select|string operator to filter the shows to keep.
-See 4.6.4.8 Select - index\start , xmltv element -start-

-Scrubs the start time of the show, essential for both the xmltv output file as for the update decision process of the program.
-See also 4.5.2.1 Time elements index\start, index\stop and index\duration.
+See 4.6.4.8 Select - index_start , xmltv element -start- - Scrubs the start time of the show, essential for both the xmltv output file as for the update decision process of the program.
+See also 4.5.2.1 Time elements index_start, index_stop and index_duration. - index_title , compared with xmltv element -title- - The show title is found on two places in most sites, on the index page and on the show detail page.
+The latter is the most accurate and is used by WebGrab+Plus for the xmltv element -title-.
+The index_title is used (and essential) for the xmltv update decision process. - Because some sites have 'varying' differences between both show titles and because WebGrab+Plus compares the index-title with the title in the existing xmltv listing (originated from the show detail page), a one to one comparison is not possible due to these differences.
+WebGrab+Plus uses a smart-comparison which results in a titlematchfactor as detailed in 2.1 The show update process